oceanprotocol/docs/data-farming/predictoordf-guide.md

 Claiming comes in two parts: OCEAN and ROSE.

-1. For OCEAN rewards: recall that these act as more sales coming to you (as a predictoor).
+1. **For OCEAN rewards:** recall that these act as more sales coming to you (as a predictoor).
 So you claim your OCEAN from sales in the usual way, by running the [OCEAN payout script](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/payout.md).

-2. For ROSE rewards: run the ROSE payout script, linked from [here](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/predictoor.md).
+2. **For ROSE rewards:** run the ROSE payout script, linked from [here](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/predictoor.md).

+NOTE: this may be updated before Predictoor DF launch.